triposorbust/zerochat/README.md

 A client/server chat program
 ----------------------------

 Built over zero-MQ.
-Obviously this is not "save" C. But it is C!
+Obviously this is not "safe" C. But it is C!
 And it does work!

+Currently the server ports are hardcoded to 5556 and 5558.

 Authors